#KnoxCollege Prairie Fire senior Jarrelyn McCall is just the third player in the history of Knox women's bask...

 An enrollment deposit of $300 is required to confirm a student's acceptance of the College's offer of admission.
-Payment must be postmarked no later than May 1 for students admitted by April 15; for students admitted later, the deposit is due within 15 days of notification of admission.
+Payment must be postmarked no later than May 1 for students admitted by April 15; for students admitted later, the deposit is due within two weeks of notification of admission.
 The enrollment deposit is non-refundable.

 After a student's admission at Knox, the deposit is credited to his or her enrollment deposit account.
 Any unpaid damages, fines, or other charges to the student's account may be deducted from this deposit.
 The balance is refunded to a student within three months after graduation.
 The balance is refunded to students who officially withdraw at the end of the academic year with notice to the Dean of Students by June 1 and to students who have to withdraw during the year due to reasons of health or due to academic suspension or dismissal.
 No refund is made to students who are dismissed for disciplinary reasons or who withdraw voluntarily during the academic year.

 The room fee covers the period when the residence halls are officially open, from the day before registration to the last day of examinations in each regular academic term.
 The fee also covers, for new students, the orientation period in the autumn; and for graduating seniors, the period to Commencement in the spring.
 A separate charge is made for December Break.
 Students who wish to occupy their rooms at other times must make special arrangements with the Dean of Students.
 Knox College reserves the right to enter and examine residence halls at any time.